civican/legisinfo/42-1/bills/S-2/bill_text.md

 If the owner of a seized vehicle, equipment or component consents to its forfeiture, the seized vehicle, equipment or component is forfeited to Her Majesty in right of Canada and may be stored and disposed of at the owner's expense.

-> **Explanatory Note**:
-> New.

 ## Consequential Amendment to the Transportation Appeal Tribunal of Canada Act

 ### Section 18

 Subsection 2(3) of the `Transportation Appeal Tribunal of Canada Act` is replaced by the following:

-**(3)** The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act`, **sections `16.1` to `16.25` of the `Motor Vehicle Safety Act`** and sections 39.1 to 39.26 of the `Navigation Protection Act`.
+**(3)** The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act`, sections `16.1` to `16.25` of the `Motor Vehicle Safety Act` and sections 39.1 to 39.26 of the `Navigation Protection Act`.

-> **Explanatory Note**:
-> Existing text of subsection 2(3):
-> *Existing Text*:
-> > The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act` and sections 39.1 to 39.26 of the `Navigation Protection Act`.

 ## Coming into Force